-Should you have additional categories of care, please ensure that you review and adhere to the relevant provider guidance document.
+Should you have additional categories of care, please ensure that you review and adhere to the relevant provider guidance document i.e. private doctor (PD).

 What we look for when we inspect

 To help us to report on whether the care is safe, effective, compassionate and well led, we will look for evidence against the following indicators.